4.1 Basic Rules of Combat

 Example of Movement

-Weylan the Weapon Master needs to get to a door 8” away and close it before creatures of the night come spilling through.
+Weylan the Weapon Master needs to get to a door 8” away and close it before demons come spilling through.
 His movement speed is 4”, so he spends 2 points of FORT total to move to the door at a sprint, increasing his movement speed to 8”, and reaches the door with an action free to close and lock it.Design Note

 PHYSICAL ATTACKS